 On Thursday, May 18th, community members joined the BPDA and City of Boston staff for the PLAN: Glover's Corner Visioning Workshop.
 At the Visioning Workshop, participants discussed their vision for the area and worked together in small groups to identify their priorities for the future of the study area.
 Participants shared priorities around neighborhood character, environment and climate change, housing, jobs and businesses, mobility and transportation, and public realm and open space.
 The presentation and workshop materials can be found in PDF format in the Documents section at the bottom of this page.

-Planning Workshop -- JOIN US!
+Mobility & Connectivity Workshop -- JOIN US!